Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

 First go to the `Global Config` and choose `PoDoFo` for the `Rendering Backend` option.

-Now we change `Paper Size` to `Base Pdf`, which then shows another dropdown which we want to choose our pdf from, i.e. `cutting_base`.
+Now we change `Paper Size` to `Base Pdf`, which then shows another dropdown which we want to choose our pdf from, i.e. `cutting_base`<sup>8</sup>.
 This will generate all the pages on top of the base pdf, so the registration marks are automatically there.
 They will also show up on the backside, but we can't cut with the backside up as we probably have to fix the offset to align correctly.

 <p align="center">
     <img src="./images/base_pdf.png" alt="Base Pdf"/>
     <br>
-    Setting up the Base Pdf option
+    <sup>8</sup> Setting up the Base Pdf option
 </p>

 Since we centered the cutting guides on the page we don't need to do anything else.
 If you however moved the guides on the page, be sure to check `Custom Margins` and paste the margins from within _Silhouette Studio_ into the margins field (`X` into `Left Margin` and `Y` into `Right Margin`).